 The panda's mobility is defined by its movement pattern and its velocity.
 The purpose of this paper is not to define a sophisticated movement pattern, nor to study a comprehensive set of movement patterns.
 Rather, we employ a rather simple movement model, illustrated in Figure 6, to study privacy.
 In this model, the panda knows the coordinates and knows which direction it is moving along.
 The parameter α governs the direction of movement.
-Specifically, if u is its current location, and v is its next location, then the angle of \vec{uv} should be be within the range $[0, \alpha]$.
+Specifically, if u is its current location, and v is its next location, then the angle of \overline{uv} should be be within the range $[0, \alpha]$.
 For instance, in Figure 6, the Panda traverses A, B, C, and D, and the direction of any link is within $[0, \alpha]$.
 Since our simulator has a finite network field, after the panda reaches the boundary of the network, it cannot find any sensor node in the specified direction, retreats a few steps, and resumes its normal pattern.
 In addition to its direction, it has the other parameters which describe its velocity: δ is the stay time at each location, and d denotes the distance for each of its movements.
-In the simulation, the sensor node that is closest to the Panda will become the new source, and will send $\lfloor \frac{\delta}{T} \rfloor$ (where T is the reporting interval) new messages before the Panda moves on.
+In the simulation, the sensor node that is closest to the Panda will become the new source, and will send $\left|\frac{\delta}{T}\right|$ (where T is the reporting interval) new messages before the Panda moves on.

 The Impact of Velocity: We first conducted simulations to evaluate the effect of the panda's velocity on source-location privacy.
-In this experiment, the source-sink hop count is 48, the source sends out a message every 15 clock ticks and $P{forward}$ is 1.0 in the flooding techniques studied.
+In this experiment, the source-sink hop count was 48, and the source sends out a message every 15 clock ticks.
 The results are presented in Table II.
 Here, the first observation is that, for all routing techniques, a fast moving panda (lower δ values) is safer than a slow panda.
-The second observation is that, among different techniques, the velocity of the panda has a more noticeable impact on single-path routing techniques than it does on flooding-based routing techniques.
-For single-path routing, the capture likelihood L is closely related to the velocity of
+The second

 Source-Sink Separation 8 hops

 Capture Likelihood (L) Safety Period (Φ)

 Patient hunter 1 32

 Cautious hunter 0.90 54

 Source-Sink Separation 34 hops

-SPS .

 Capture Likelihood (L) Safety Period (Φ)

+Patient hunter 1 90

-Patient hunter Cautious hunter
+Cautious hunter 0.60 301

+Waiting time is 60 clock ticks and $h_w alk = 10$ hops.